Upperfoot/barclays-ts-tech-test/docs/TECHNOLOGY.md

 ---

+## 🧠 Database Selection: SQLite vs PostgreSQL vs MySQL vs SQL Server

+For the purposes of this take-home exercise, I’ve chosen **SQLite** as a lightweight, embedded SQL engine to simplify local development and onboarding.

+However, this choice comes with some trade-offs:

+- SQLite does **not support row-level locking** or `SKIP LOCKED` semantics.
+- As such, the architecture here assumes a **single worker instance** processes transactions.
+- This is acceptable in a constrained local or CI environment, but would not be viable at production scale.

 Let me know if you’d like me to walk through the modules or how certain parts were structured — happy to talk through anything in detail.